mrinalsetty/social-spark-gpt/README.md

 ## 🧭 Behind the Idea
 Social Spark was built to explore how **AI and human creativity** can collaborate.
 The goal:
-1️⃣ make AI feel **personal, not robotic**.
+1️⃣ make AI feel **personal, not robotic**
-2️⃣ help creators and brands generate high-performing, customized captions, titles, and hashtags for Instagram, Facebook, and YouTube—in seconds.
+2️⃣ help creators and brands generate high-performing, customized captions, titles, and hashtags for Instagram, Facebook, and YouTube—in seconds

 > “AI isn’t a replacement for creativity — it’s a reflection of it.”